ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-connellyw/thesis.md

 | 49   | 2019-09-25 09:00:00 | 166.11           | 167.82           | 166.11          | 167.78            | 3.31654            | 2019-09-25 09:59:59.999 | 554.2682518              | 6.0                    | 1.2475        | 208.3876563   | 0.0            |
 | 50   | 2019-09-25 10:00:00 | 168.24           | 168.45           | 167.17          | 167.17            | 10.45431           | 2019-09-25 10:59:59.999 | 1758.4627153             | 18.0                   | 3.60555       | 606.1605341   | 0.0            |

-Data is listed in tables as described above.

 ### Sorting and Cleaning Data

 The first thing that is done to the data is that it is stored.
 The file is generated specific to the coin the data is from.
 This makes it easy for humans to read the data if they wanted to do it manually.
 The data is added to the CSV files and given column header names.
 These names are used to also help the files become more human readable.
 This also doubles as column headers names that the program can work with later on.